 Introduction

 The African rainforests are home to an abundance of animal and plant life.
 Out of all the Africa landforms this one is by far the most teeming with life.
 Rainforest are forests characterized by high rainfall.
 African rainforest can be found spread across east, central, and west Africa and cover over 2.2 million square miles (3.6 million square kilometers).
 However as we will discuss later this area is shrinking at an alarming rate.
-Below are lists of interesting facts about the African rainforests written for both kids and adults.This information includes where the rainforests are located, what animals live there, and how many different species of plants can be found there.- Approximately three quarters of Africa's rainforest are located in central Africa.
+Below are lists of interesting facts about the African rainforests written for both kids and adults.This information includes where the rainforests are located, what animals live there, and how many different species of plants can be found there.

 Click here for a great selection of Amazon.com books about African Rainforests.